Choose your display stone from the drop down list.

 Origin of this Lapis: Badakhshan Province of Afghanistan.

 Lapis Lazuli is a gemstone that has existed since the beginnings of time.
 The ancient Egyptians used it in their scarabs, pendants and other ornamental objects.
-The famous golden sarcophagus of King Tut was heavily decorated with Lapis Lazuli stones and Lapis Lazuli jewelry.
+The famous golden sarcophagus of King Tut was heavily decorated with Lapis Lazuli stones and Lapis Lazuli jewellery.
 It was traditionally used as burial ornaments for royalty because of its power to stimulate openness to the spirit world.
 Lapis Lazuli is a stone of total awareness that helps connect you to a higher truth.

 It encourages self-awareness, allows self-expression and reveals inner truth, providing qualities of honesty, compassion and morality to the personality.
 Stimulates objectivity, clarity and encourages creativity.
 Lapis Lazuli assists to confront and speak one's truth and inspires confidence.